joelgwebber/bench2d/README.md

 - Find or build a better Javascript port of Box2D.
 - Find a way to automate the benchmarks.
 - Make the timer resolution less bad.
-- Benchmark .NET
-- Benchmark Node.js
+- Benchmark .NET, Android's Java VM